shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

 The Reverse Proxy Cache does share the same invalidation mechanism as the Object Cache and has the same tags.
 So when a product gets invalidated, the object cache and the http cache will be invalidated.

 ::: warning
 `bin/console cache:clear` will also clear the HTTP cache.
-If this is not intended you should delete the `var/cache` folder manually, the object cache can be cleared with `bin/console cache:pool:clear --all` explictly.
+If this is not intended, you should manually delete the `var/cache` folder.
+The object cache can be cleared with `bin/console cache:pool:clear --all` explicitly.
 :::